Vaedz7/NSController/README.md

 ## Current Features
 - [x] Easy to Use NSController Python Module
+- [ ] Easy to Use Controller Windows Application

 ## How to Use
 See sample.py for a sample script written with NSController